 Factor 1 — Material specification.
 Pre-1985 sill plates in University Place were typically installed using Douglas fir or hem-fir dimensional lumber without preservative treatment.
 These species perform well in dry conditions but have no inherent resistance to Basidiomycete decay fungi — the organism responsible for brown rot and white rot that dominates Pacific Northwest wood decay.
 The absence of a sill gasket or foam seal at the concrete interface means capillary moisture rises directly into the wood grain.

 Factor 2 — Sustained moisture load.
 University Place receives 38 to 42 inches of annual precipitation, concentrated between October and April.
 Foundation drainage in postwar construction relied on perimeter grading alone — no waterproof membrane, no drain tile in most cases.
 Ground moisture migrates through the concrete foundation by capillary action and accumulates at the lowest wood framing member: the mudsill.
-Crawl space vapor barriers, where they exist at all, are often deteriorated or partially installed originals from initial construction.

 Factor 3 — Ventilation deficit.
 The IRC prescribes 1 sq ft of net free vent area per 150 sq ft of crawl space floor area for ventilated assemblies.
-Many UP crawl spaces built before this standard have undersized vents, blocked vents, or vents that have been closed by previous owners attempting to reduce cold floors.
+Many UP crawl spaces built before this standard have undersized vents, blocked vents, or vents closed by previous owners attempting to reduce cold floors.
 Blocked vents trap moisture-laden air against the sill assembly through the entire heating season.

 Crawl space entry and full perimeter probe.
 We map affected linear footage, assess rim joist and band joist condition, meter moisture at the concrete-to-wood interface, and inspect the lowest 4 to 6 inches of wall stud bases adjacent to the sill.
 Written findings report delivered. $350 credited 100% toward repair contract.